RKNF404/chromium-harden/README.md

 Block the permission at `chrome://settings/content/paymentHandler`\
 (Optionally) Block the permission at `chrome://settings/content/sound`\
 Block the permission at `chrome://settings/content/autoVerify`\
-Set the permission at `chrome://settings/content/siteData` to `Delete data sites have saved to your device when you close all windows`, manually whitelist sites you may need\
+(Optionally) Set the permission at `chrome://settings/content/siteData` to `Delete data sites have saved to your device when you close all windows`, manually whitelist sites you may need\
 Under `chrome://settings/onStartup`, set to open New Tab

 ## Policies